dsyer/spring-oauth2-integration-tests/README.md

 * form - an auth server that accepts form-based client authentication

+* multi - an auth server and multiple Resource Servers in one app

+* resource - a pure Resoure Server (needs to be paired with an auth server and share a token store)

 * client - a simple client app

 The client is wired to the other servers as long as they run on the